 Allergy and Anaphylaxis Policy

-If your student has an allergy, please print, fill out and return the forms that can be printed below located under attach Files and pics. - for more information on SISD's policy, procedures and training, see the document link, below.
+If your student has an allergy, please print, fill out and return the forms to the campus health office:

 Guidelines for the Care of Students with Food Allergies At-Risk for Anaphylaxis